Peplink Settings to Get Started

 Wrapping Up

-Once you have made your initial settings, it is time to click the "Apply Changes" button.
-Do remember that if you deleted the default network, you will be kicked out and have to log in again using one of your newly created networks.
+Now that you have made your initial settings, it is time to click the "Apply Changes" button.
+Do remember that if you deleted the default WiFi network (SSID), you will be kicked out and have to log in again using one of your newly created WiFis.

-And since you have created a wonder baseline, now is a great time to download your currect configuration.
+Lastly, since you have created a wonderful baseline, now is a great time to download your currect configuration!

 You can keep this handy for when you wish to restore this set up.